uidaholib/base-digital-collections-template/pages/about.md

 &nbsp;

-Most of the buttons are of the standard round shape, but hidden within the collection are rectangular buttons, buttons shaped like hats, buttons that look like sunflowers, numerous elephants, buttons with ribbons, heavily beaded and decorated buttons, and more.
+Most of the buttons are round, but hidden within the collection are rectangular buttons, buttons shaped like hats, buttons that look like sunflowers, a variety of elephants, buttons with ribbons, heavily beaded and decorated buttons, and more.

 &nbsp;